1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Incorporated Idaho cities or counties with populations under 50,000; nonprofits must be sponsored by a city or county.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Incorporated Idaho cities or counties with populations under 50,000; nonprofits must be sponsored by a city or county.
+Confirm the full requirements in the official notice before applying.